d-ries/linux-essentials/07_advancedcommands/exercises/file_globbing/100_solutions.md

 <br/>![](images/2022-08-15-15-07-51.png)

 ## Task 8
-Show all files and directories ending with ".d" found in the folder "/etc", do not show the contents of these directories
+Show all files and directories ending with the extension "d" (= ".d") found in the folder "/etc", do not show the contents of these directories

 <br/>![](images/2022-08-15-15-08-11.png)